dylanbarrett-analytics/credit-card-transaction-fraud-detection/README.md

   - Purpose was to visualize fraud vs legit `SEPARATION` in comparisons (e.g., V14 vs V10, V12 vs V4, etc.)
   - Pairs were chosen from top-ranked features with highest `SEPARATION` values

-> Feature vs feature scatterplot comparisons were originally the plan, but this was later scrapped in favor of a **distribution overlap chart** for each feature, as this would provide better supporting context with all 29 features included
+> Feature vs feature scatterplot comparisons were originally the plan, but this was later scrapped in favor of a **distribution overlap chart** for each feature, as this would provide better supporting context with all 29 features included.

 **Step 10: Export Reporting Views to CSV**
 - Created stage `@EXPORT_STAGE` in `REPORTING` schema to hold Tableau-ready extracts